AadiJo/Doodle-Recognition/README.md

 # Doodle Recognition with MobileNet and OpenCV

 This project implements doodle recognition using a MobileNet model trained on the Google QuickDraw dataset.
-It allows users to capture images from the webcam using OpenCV and perform doodle recognition on the captured images.
+It allows users to perform recognition on imported images.

 Data found [here](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap;tab=objects?prefix=&forceOnObjectsSortingFiltering=false)